s183802/Bachelor-thesis/README.md

 # Bachelor-thesis

-This repository is the product of Tobias V. R. Jensen's work on his Bachelor thesis.
+This repository is the product of Tobias V. R. Jensen's Bachelor thesis.
+It is part of the Appendix for the report.

 The repository is build on Matthias Wiesenberger's Advection respoitories: https://github.com/mwiesenberger/advection.git